RadeshKK/Face_Sketch_Detection_Using_ORB_Algorithm_python/README.md

 Error Handling:
 Validate file inputs and handle missing/corrupted files gracefully.

-Deployment:
-Run locally using Flask (http://127.0.0.1:5000) or deploy to cloud platforms like Heroku.

 Database Optimization:
 Ensure efficient storage and querying to handle larger datasets.